Unpacking the gendered Nordic Model of Security Work

 Special issue editors: Cathrine Egeland, Dag Ellingsen, Alma Persson, Sanna Strand

-Deadline for abstracts 15.
-December 2020.
-Deadline for full papers 15.
+Deadline for full papers 31.
 May 2021.
 The issue is expected to be published by the January/February 2022.

-Abstracts should be submitted to Guest Editor Dag Ellingsen, firstname.lastname@example.org with CC to Journal manager Bo Carstens, email@example.com.
+Papers should be submitted to Journal manager Bo Carstens, firstname.lastname@example.org.
 If you have any questions regarding submissions of full texts, please contact the Journal manager.

 We hereby call for contributions for an upcoming special issue of NJWLS which aims to examine the connections between gender, diversity and work within security organizations in a Nordic context.
 More specifically, the special sets out to unpack what might be considered a gendered Nordic model of security work; a model in which gender equality and diversity are portrayed as increasingly important, both on a policy level and in everyday security work.
 The Nordic model is traditionally associated with high levels of societal trust, egalitarian values, and peaceful forms of conflict resolution through cooperation within and among political and corporative organizations.
 These characteristics also constitute the underpinnings for the ways in which security work is perceived and conducted in a Nordic setting, manifested for example in recent reforms introducing conscription on formally equal terms for men and women in Norway as well as Sweden.